foresthead/ac-system/代码/管理员/administrator.md

 Administrator code
 the Administrator forldier is made of four different files(.py) that are:
-  - control part
+  - control
-  - services part
+  - services
-  - and the dispatch part
+  - and dispatch

  Each parts are basically compose of classes that inherite the name of the file, feel free to take a look and leave suggestions.
  To simultaneously run all the part, do as said below: